-Christie is happy to be back home on the East Coast with her family and friends, especially since her sister works right around the corner from the station at Kennedy Krieger Institute.
+Christie is happy to be back home on the East Coast with her family and friends, especially since her sister recently graduated from Johns Hopkins University.

 Christie is a member of the National Association of Black Journalists.

-E-mail Christie at firstname.lastname@example.org or you can follow Christie on Twitter @Ileto_stILETtO.
+E-mail Christie at firstname.lastname@example.org or you can follow Christie on Twitter @Christie_Ileto.